Dragons, Hunters win to qualify for May Melee

 The May Melee began in earnest on Sunday with the Eastern region’s qualifying round, which saw the Shanghai Dragons and Chengdu Hunters pick up wins.

 In what might be the match of the year so far, the Shanghai Dragons (4-1) outlasted the Philadelphia Fusion (4-1) and picked up a 3-2 series win.
 This series was a clash of top teams finding themselves against a tough opponent, particularly for the DPS.
-For Shanghai, reigning league MVP ByungSun “Fleta” Kim got to go up against Philadelphia star JaeHyeok “Carpe” Lee, which made this series an instant classic for viewers.
+For Shanghai, reigning league MVP ByungSun “Fleta” Kim went up against Philadelphia star JaeHyeok “Carpe” Lee, which made the series an instant classic for viewers.

 In Sunday’s other matchup, the Chengdu Hunters (4-1) defeated the Seoul Dynasty (3-2) by a 3-1 margin.
-The Hunters started with a lineup composed mostly of players coming off of the bench, perhaps in an attempt to throw the Dynasty off guard.
-Whatever the intention, it helped Chengdu pick up a 2-1 win on Busan to start the series.
+The Hunters started with a lineup composed mostly of players coming off the bench, perhaps in an attempt to throw the Dynasty off guard.
+It helped Chengdu pick up a 2-1 win on Busan to start the series.

 The May Melee continues on Sunday with four matches: